 “I believe that, when you have knowledge of things, it impacts you and it empowers you.”

-Though she is an aspiring lawyer, Rosalinda does not limit her ambitions just to one field.
-As an already flourishing advocate of women’s empowerment, she hopes to travel the world speaking on television and radio about the issues affecting her peers.
+Though passionate about social justice, Rosalinda does not limit her ambitions just to one career path.
+As an already flourishing advocate of women’s empowerment, she aims to further utilize international platforms, including television and radio, to highlight the issues affecting her peers.

-She told us: “CAMFED gave me my opportunity, so now I want to help others get theirs.”
-By giving young women like Rosalinda a voice, we have the opportunity to empower future generations of girls and create lasting, systemic change.
+“CAMFED gave me my opportunity, so now I want to help others get theirs.”